American Distinguished Dissertation Awards

 Eligible dissertations include:

-1. A dissertation in the biological sciences, completed and accepted by SGPS between July 1, 2021 to June 30, 2023, inclusive.
+1. A dissertation in the field of biological and life sciences, completed and accepted by SGPS (i.e., the effective date of the degree awarded) between July 1, 2023, to June 30, 2025, inclusive.

-2. A dissertation in any discipline in the fine arts and humanities, completed and accepted by SGPS between July 1, 2021 to June 30, 2023, inclusive.
+2. A dissertation in the field of humanities and fine arts, completed and accepted by SGPS (i.e., the effective date of the degree awarded) between July 1, 2023, to June 30, 2025, inclusive.

 Note